Privacy policy

 You can:

 - See everything we have on you.
 Email us and we'll send you a complete export within seven days.
-In practice, under the new pipeline, that's "your waitlist email and the date you joined."
+In practice that's your waitlist email (if you joined), your account email and plan, any key you've redeemed, your device list, settings, and check-in timestamps, and your encrypted Todoist tokens, which we decrypt to provision your device and to keep your sync working — identifying your Todoist account and refreshing access, never reading your coursework.
 There's no profile, no behavioral data, no academic record on our side.

 - Correct anything that's wrong.
 We rarely have anything to correct, but if something on our end looks off, tell us.